 Hotel Marketing Resources

-In this episode of the Suite Spot, host Ryan Embree is joined by Travel Media Group’s Marketing Coordinator, Marissa Kinzel, to discuss marketing your hotel to Generation Z post-COVID-19.
-Ryan and Marissa break down key characteristics and traits of Generation Z and...
+In this episode of the Suite Spot, we take a look at what it will take for hotels to accelerate their speed of recovery in 2021.
+Host Ryan Embree is joined by Travel Media Group’s Marketing Coordinator, Marissa Kinzel, to discuss and share ideas.
+Ryan and Marissa...